Which Cambridge College Is the Easiest to Get Into?

 This is false.

 When it comes to wondering what is the easiest Cambridge college to get into, there are many myths to acknowledge.
-Although it makes logical sense to think that applying to a less popular college for Cambridge courses means you’ll have a higher chance of getting in due to the lower number of applicants- this is not the case.
-It is true that your application will be weighed against other applicants, but each application must meet the set criteria as laid out by the University to even be considered for a place.
+Although it makes logical sense to think that applying to a less popular college will make it the easiest college to get into Cambridge admissions tutors know that this is not the case.
+It is true that your application will be weighed against other applicants, but when it comes to which cambridge college is easiest to get into, each application must meet the set criteria as laid out by the University to even be considered for a place.

 How to Choose a Cambridge College